Johannestegner/Johannestegner/README.md

 If you would prefer to se a more detailed description of my career, feel free to checkout out my [CV](https://jite.eu/CV) on my personal [blog](https://jite.eu)!

 Most repositories I work with are under my organization scope: https://github.com/jitesoft, while you are totally welcome to check out all my... older... repositories and any fork I have under this account!

+---

+Post an issue in my [readme repository](https://github.com/johannestegner/johannestegner) for questions or if you crave pictures of my husky.

 <!--
 **Johannestegner/Johannestegner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.